-It took just over a century from cigars in the Oval to “fake news” and “enemies of the people,” but that path started on a March afternoon when, according to archived clips and memoirs, 100 journalists — all men, all newspaper writers — were welcomed in to “the president’s private office” and greeted the commander in chief.
+It took just over a century from cigars in the Oval Office to “fake news” and “enemies of the people,” but that path started on a March afternoon when, according to archived clips and memoirs, 100 journalists — all men, all newspaper writers — were welcomed into “the president’s private office” and greeted the commander in chief.
 It was the beginning of a ritual that every president would continue, from those who delighted in jousting with the media to those who would condemn their souls to hell with a terse “No comment.”

 Before Wilson, reporters were more focused on Congress than the White House, and presidents dealt with reporters on a more individual basis.
 Theodore Roosevelt would invite his favorites in to talk while he got his morning shave.

 “He liked reporters,” said presidential communications scholar Martha Joynt Kumar.
 “He liked banter, and reporters are good at banter.”